News from the suffering Church around the world, sourced from Aid to the Church in Need's extensive network of contacts in more than 130 countries.

 The bishop of Zanzibar has told how Christians are living in fear following the murder of a priest, amid concerns that Islamist groups on the islands are stirring up hatred.

 Pakistan's Bishop Sebastian Shaw called on his country's government to catch the killers of Christian human rights campaigner Shahbaz Bhatti and gave his blessing to a 3 March event in London commemorating Mr Bhatti's life and work.

-BURMA (MYANMAR): Catholic Church calls for end to warfare in troubled Kachin State – 13 February 2013
+MYANMAR (BURMA): Catholic Church calls for end to warfare in troubled Kachin State

-The Catholic Church in Burma (Myanmar) has called for an end to the fierce warfare in Kachin State which has escalated over the last 12 months with serious consequences for the lives of ordinary people.
+The Catholic Church in Myanmar (Burma) has called for an end to the fierce warfare in Kachin State which has escalated over the last 12 months with serious consequences for the lives of ordinary people.

 Neville Kyrke-Smith, UK national director of Aid to the Church in Need, a Pontifical Foundation of the Catholic Church, has made a statement about Pope Benedict XVI's decision to stand down.

-IRAQ: New Chaldean Patriarch hailed as "man of courage" – 5 February 2013
+IRAQ: New Chaldean patriarch hailed as "man of courage"

-Aid to the Church in Need welcomes the appointment of Archbishop Louis Sako, who once confronted Saddam Hussein, as the new Chaldean Catholic Patriarch.
+Aid to the Church in Need has welcomed the appointment of Archbishop Louis Sako, who once confronted Saddam Hussein, as the new Chaldean Catholic Patriarch.

 According to Catholic bishops in Egypt government incompetence was to blame for protest deaths, the president's dialogue initiatives are little more than a PR stunt, and anger and division are tearing the country apart.